jerryjappinen/bellevue-docs/ui/transitions.md

 **The preferred way** is to add reusable `@keyframes` definitions under `src/styles/keyframes/` (remember to also import new files in `global.scss`).

-You can use the reusable animations in your SCSS (`mixin-animations.scss` will help) or use the included `Animation` component in components:
+You can use the reusable animations in your Sass (`mixin-animations.scss` will help) or use the included `Animation` component in components:

 ```html
 <animation :name="spin" :disabled="myAnimationIsDisabled">